JiahaoShen0510/JiahaoShen0510/README.md

 ## Education History:  Higher Education

-Previously studied in James Madison University with B.A. in History & Asian Studies (2014.1-2017.12), and University of Oklahoma with M.Ed. in Higher Education (2018.8-2020.12).
+Previously studied in James Madison University with B.A. in History & Asian Studies (2014.1-2017.12), and University of Oklahoma with M.Ed. in Higher Education: Quantitative Studies (2018.8-2020.12).

 ## Education History: Other Education
 Completed Japanese language training at Fukuoka International Academy (2022.4-2024.3), as the necessary part of transitioning the life into Fukuoka, Japan.